If people think being a stay-at-home mom is a leisure gig – they’re dead wrong.

 Breakfast, lunch, and dinner.
 Sure, usually, it’s easier to grab a quick bite for the whole crew from a drive-thru.
 But most of us stay-at-home moms cook – and we cook a LOT.
 From pancakes and eggs in the mornings to ham sandwiches for lunch to spaghetti and salad for dinner, meals take lots of time and lots of love to prepare.

-On average, a stay-at-home mom will spend around 2 hours cooking meals for their families per day.
+On average, a stay-at-home mom will spend around 2 hours cooking meals for their families daily.

 Teacher – $27 per hour

 We are constantly teaching our kids.
-We teach them their letters, numbers, how to walk, how to speak, how to read, how to share, how to play with others, how to memorize.
-And while some might not be homeschooling moms, teaching in some capacity is always something we moms are doing with our children every day.
+We teach them the letters of the alphabet and numbers, how to walk, how to speak, how to read, how to share, how to play with others, and how to memorize.
+And while some might not be homeschooling moms, teaching in some capacity is always something we moms do with our children daily.

-On average, a SAHM will spend around 5 hours teaching their children per day.
+On average, a SAHM will spend around 5 hours teaching their children daily.

 Life Coach – $160 per hour

 This one is the biggest one of all, in my opinion.
-Between teaching our kids how to set goals for themselves, be the best person they can be, treat others with respect, and see their value and worth in this life – ALL moms find ourselves doing this for our kids all day, every day.
-We are their counselor, their mentor, their skills manager, their cheerleader.
+Between teaching our kids how to set goals for themselves, be the best person they can be, treat others with respect, and see their value and worth in this life – ALL moms find themselves doing this for our kids all day, every day.
+We are their counselor, mentor, skills manager, and cheerleader.

 On average, a stay-at-home mom will spend around 9 hours coaching their kids through life per day.